 Five Fun Facts About Sumo

 Sumo is one of our all-time favorite sporting pastimes, anywhere.
+And not to be missed when you travel to Japan.
 We tell you why in a previous blog post and today we highlight a few of our favorite and perhaps lesser known facts about the world’s oldest continuous sport.